-- (a) No person shall deposit or cause to be deposited in a watercourse or on the land impacted by runoff to the watercourse any trash, yard debris or any other material that would pollute or significantly alter the natural flow of water through, or can erode into the watercourse. - (b) The owner or lessee shall maintain existing privately owned structures within or adjacent to a watercourse so that such structures will not become a hazard to the use, function, or physical integrity of the watercourse.

-- (c) On-site drainage improvements and best management practices, as required by this Code, such as rain gardens, buffer strips, filter strips, grass swales, rain barrels, porous pavement appropriate for cold weather conditions and cisterns shall be maintained in an operableworking condition by the developer and all other subsequent property owners or associations within the development. - (d) No person shall deposit or cause to be deposited in a public right-of-way used for conveyance of stormwater to a watercourse any trash, yard debris or any other material that would pollute or significantly alter the watercourse.
-This prohibition addresses yard waste or other organic/inorganic material left within the roadway or sidewalk of the VillageCity of Essex Junction. - 5.
+- (a) No person shall deposit or cause to be deposited in a watercourse or on the land impacted by runoff to the watercourse any trash, yard debris or any other material that would pollute or significantly alter the natural flow of water through, or can erode into the watercourse. - (b) The owner or lessee shall maintain existing privately owned structures within or adjacent to a watercourse so that such structures will not become a hazard to the use, function, or physical integrity of the watercourse. - (c) On-site drainage improvements and best management practices, as required by this Code, such as rain gardens, buffer strips, filter strips, grass swales, rain barrels, porous pavement appropriate for cold weather conditions and cisterns shall be maintained in a working condition by the developer and all other subsequent property owners or associations within the development. - (d) No person shall deposit or cause to be deposited in a public right-of-way used for conveyance of stormwater to a watercourse any trash, yard debris or any other material that would pollute or significantly alter the watercourse.
+This prohibition addresses yard waste or other organic/inorganic material left within the roadway or sidewalk of the City of Essex Junction. - 5.
 Suspension of MS4 Access.

-The VillageCity may, without notice, suspend MS4 discharge access to a person when such suspension is necessary to stop an actual or threatened discharge that presents or may present danger to the environment, health or welfare, or to the MS4.
-The VillageCity of Essex Junction maintains a right to access properties for the purpose of evaluating private property compliance with the State mandated provisions of this regulation.
+The City may, without notice, suspend MS4 discharge access to a person when such suspension is necessary to stop an actual or threatened discharge that presents or may present danger to the environment, health or welfare, or to the MS4.
+The City of Essex Junction maintains a right to access properties for the purpose of evaluating private property compliance with the State mandated provisions of this regulation.

-D. Construction Site Stormwater Runoff Control.
+D. Construction Site Stormwater Runoff Control

 - 1. Applicability.
-This subsection shall apply as follows: to any clearing, grading, construction or land development activity disturbing any property located within the jurisdictional area of the Code.
-Agricultural operations shall be regulated by the Agricultural Department best management practices. - (a) New Development or Redevelopment: All new development, construction or reconstruction shall be in full compliance with the provisions of these regulations. (b) Existing Developed Areas.
-Compliance required: All property with existing development which is not in compliance with the provisions of this Section shall be considered nonconforming, and allowed to continue until such time as application is made to add, enlarge or reconstruct a structure on the property.
+This subsection shall apply as follows: - (a) New Development or Redevelopment: All new development, construction or reconstruction shall be in full compliance with the provisions of these regulations. - (b) Existing Developed Areas.
+Compliance required: All property with existing development, which is not in compliance with the provisions of this Section shall be considered nonconforming, and allowed to continue until such time as application is made to add, enlarge or reconstruct a structure on the property.
 At that time a plan showing existing and new development and the proposed plan shall be submitted. - (c) Agricultural operations shall be regulated by the Agricultural Department best management practices.